KeatonMueller/starbattle/README.md

 `python starbattle.py -f [FILENAME]`

-where `FILENAME` is a path to an image of a star battle puzzle.
+where `FILENAME` is a path to an image of a Star Battle puzzle.

 A sample image is included in the repo named `grid.png` which is the first level from [this](https://krazydad.com/tablet/starbattle/) website.